Yu-Zhang-Eugene/yu-zhang-eugene.github.io/_pages/about.md

-_“Research is seeing what everybody else has seen and thinking what nobody else has thought.”   -- Albert Szent-Gyorgyi_

 <p>&nbsp;</p>

 Research Interests
 ======
+_“Research is seeing what everybody else has seen and thinking what nobody else has thought.”   -- Albert Szent-Gyorgyi_
+<br><br>
 My current research focuses on Large Language Model (LLM), Quantum Computing (QC), Federated Learning (FL), optimization and their applications to the mobile devices and integrated satellite-aerial-terrestrial networks.

 <p>&nbsp;</p>